 Annual Review & Disclosure

-Each year, on or around December 15, office heads receive an annual memo from the vice president for Human Resources in December to remind everyone that all employees are expected to review the University’s conflict of interest policies and complete and submit the Conflict of Interest and Conflict of Commitment — Annual Staff Disclosure Form for the preceding 12 – month period ending December 31.
+Each year, typically in late December or early January, office heads receive an annual memo from the vice president for Human Resources in December to remind everyone that all employees are expected to review the University’s conflict of interest policies and complete and submit the Annual Disclosure and Certification Form for the preceding 12-month period ending December 31.

 Circumstances surrounding employee actions and decisions may be complex, and judgments on whether a conflict exists may be difficult to make.
 Policies and Conflict of Interest and Conflict of Commitment: Understanding Your Obligations can provide guidance to employees and supervisors.